our directory of newsletters, articles, therapies, videos, policies, communities and other LINKs about childhood disability

 Cerebral palsy (CP) is a neurological disorder caused by a non-progressive brain injury or malformation that occurs while the child’s brain is immature.
-Cerebral Palsy primarily affects body movement and muscle coordination, however the child may also experience other problems of development.
+CP primarily affects body movement and muscle coordination, however the child may also experience other problems of development.

-Every case of cerebral palsy is unique to the individual.
+Every case of CP is unique to the individual.
 There are different causes of CP and different patterns and severity of impairments.
-Children with CP often present other impairments such as hearing, vision or cognitive deficits.
-Although cerebral palsy is damage to the brain that currently cannot be fully repaired, treatment and therapy help manage the effects on the child’s development, and improve the participation of children and youth in the activities that are important for their development, so as to improve their quality of life and that of their families,.
+In addition to motor impairments, children with CP may present with difficulties in cognition, hearing, and/or seeing.
+Although CP involves damage to the brain that currently cannot be fully repaired, treatment and therapy help manage the effects on the child’s development, and improve the participation of children and youth in the activities that are important for their development, so as to improve their functioning and the well-being of their families.

 Overview For Clinicians